chef-boneyard/chef-fundamentals/README.md

 ```
 gem install bundler
 bundle install
-cd slides
-bundle exec showoff serve
+rake present
 ```

 Depending on how your local system's Ruby was installed, you may need to use `sudo` to run `gem install` and `bundle install`.
-You may also need to use `bundle exec showoff serve` to run the presentation.
+You may also need to use `bundle exec showoff serve` in the `slides` directory to run the presentation, though the rake task should handle this already.

 Two URLs are available: